101 Cooking For Two

 Pro Tips:

-4. Seasoning: Adjust spices to your preference.
+4. Seasoning: Adjust spices to your taste (see post for flavor and options).

 5. Scaling: This recipe can be scaled to any quantity needed.